byroneng/datascienceproject/Eng_Nand_Proposal.md

 We will first analyze the aggregated data to see geographical and annual trends.
 Also we will observe the effects of attributes over salary e.g. Pay rates vs. experience level and Pay rates vs. education level.

-Secondly for classification purposes based on the size of the data we get from one website we will either divide one website's data into training and test data or use data from one website as training and data from another website as test data.
+Secondly, for classification purposes based on the size of the data we get from one website we will either divide one website's data into training and test data or use data from one website as training and data from another website as test data.
 We will use classification methods enlisted above and select the best suitable one to visualize the data in scatter plots

 ## Project Schedule

-We have 5 weeks till the presentation date
+We have 5 weeks until the presentation date

 Week 1 - Data aquisition and cleaning